-Under no circumstances should boreholes be sunk on the line of the tunnel.
+In no circumstances should boreholes be sunk on the line of the tunnel.

 Exploratory hole positions should be chosen to provide information on the nature of the ground that will be encountered by the tunnel.

 All boreholes should be properly backfilled and sealed.
 Piezometers should be installed where recommended.

-Boreholes should always extend to the tunnel horizon and sufficiently far below the invert level to identify changes in the strata below the tunnel that could affect the construction of the tunnel.
+Boreholes should always extend to the tunnel horizon and sufficiently far below the invert level to identify changes in the strata below that could affect the tunnel's construction.
 Boreholes should be sunk adjacent to shaft locations.